SROTRIYOSENGUPTA/MovieSearchEngine/README.md

 createMovieSearchResult
 Creates and returns an ArrayList of MovieSearchResult objects.
 A MovieSearchResult refers to one movie.
 It contains all the locations of wordA and wordB within the movie’s description.
-DO NOT compute the minimum distance between two locations of wordA and wordB at this point.
-See next method.
 Returns null if one or both words are not present in the hash table. calculateMinDistance
 Computes the minimum distance between the two words, wordA and wordB, in a MovieSearchResult object.
 Updates the MovieSearchResult with the computed minimum distance.
 Recall that a MovieSearchResult refers to ONE movie.
-Therefore, this method is computing how close these two words appear in the description.
+Therefore, this method is computing how close these two words appear in the description. topTenSearch
-See an example algorithm to compute the minimum distance in the Java file. topTenSearch
 This method’s purpose is to search the movie database to find movies that contain two words (wordA and wordB) in their description.
 The method searches and returns the top 10 movies where two words (wordA and wordB) appear closer together in the descriptions.